-The rest was shot with John Clemenger’s (the advertising agency I worked at), 16mm Beaulieu.
+The rest was shot with Clemenger’s (the advertising agency I worked at) 16mm Beaulieu.
 We followed the group around on a couple of weekends, and with Jim Keays one early weekday morning in a South Yarra Gallery.

-We also shot mute footage at a concert in the student union at Monash Uni.
+We also shot mute footage of them performing at a concert in the student union at Monash Uni.

 I know we did at least two sync to playback scenes.
 One (‘Michael’) when they were taping a Countdown (TDK?) show at ABC Ripponlea studio.
 We’d walked in backstage, past the deserted set department and I saw a suburban street backdrop.
 I pointed it out to Howard and I don’t think we even asked.
 After their appearance, there was no-one around so we cleared the stuff in front and shot a wide and closeup take, to an un-amplified playback off the Nagra.
 Daylight was fading from the warehouse skylights.
 Then we left.

 Howard picked the location and organised for us to shoot Jim Keays and the track ‘I’m your Satisfier’.
 It was at a Toorak Road gallery showing artist Allen Jones very pop (and risque at the time) sculptures.
 We came prepared for a tracking shot for this on the smooth gallery floor, Howard pulled the wheelchair backwards as Jim fondled the statues and sang to playback and the camera.
 We had transferred more album tracks but I can’t remember shooting any others.
 Clips from those two were in the third episode of the ABC documentary.
 ‘Long way to the top – A History of Australian Rock and Roll’.

 What happened to the movie?
 I worked on footage for it on and off for another year (by then it was starring another of Howard’s boyfriends and was a ‘boy loses boy) but we never finished it and Howard died in 1972.